 - insect repellent to repel mosquitoes and sandflies.

-Cape Pallarenda Regional Park gates are open 6.30 am to 6.30 pm daily.
+Cape Pallarenda Conservation Park gates are open 6.30 am to 6.30 pm daily.

 The historic quarantine display is open 9 am to 3 pm Monday to Friday.

 Permits are required for commercial or organised activities.
 Contact us for further information.